-According to the Harvard Business Review, people find meaning from three sources, which spiral out from the:
+According to the Harvard Business Review, people find meaning from three sources, which spiral out from:

-Think about your business’ impact on all three areas.
+Think about your business’s impact on all three areas.
 A good mission statement touches on all of them.
 To see how it’s done, let’s take a look at Starbucks’ mission statement:

 To inspire and nurture the human spirit — one person, one cup and one neighborhood at a time.

-Sitting down to craft a well-articulated mission statement can help you better understand the impact of your efforts, so you can do your best work.
+Sitting down to craft a well-articulated mission statement can help you better understand the impact of your efforts so that you can do your best work.

 3. Follow a North Star